 Tuscumbia is a somewhat small city located in the state of Alabama.
 With a population of 8,474 people and three constituent neighborhoods, Tuscumbia is the 76th largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tuscumbia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Tuscumbia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tuscumbia are a mix of both white- and blue-collar jobs.
 Overall, Tuscumbia is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Tuscumbia who work in office and administrative support (14.93%), management occupations (11.20%), and healthcare (9.61%).

-Tuscumbia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Tuscumbia does not have a public transit system used by locals to get to and from work.

-The population of Tuscumbia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Tuscumbia, 21.11% have at least a bachelor's degree.
+The education level of Tuscumbia citizens is a little higher than the average for US cities and towns: 21.11% of adults in Tuscumbia have at least a bachelor's degree.

 The per capita income in Tuscumbia in 2010 was $22,706, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $90,824 for a family of four.
 However, Tuscumbia contains both very wealthy and poor people as well.